How to Manage Windows LAPS with Intune

 Intune policies can:

-• Enforce password requiremetns for local admin accounts
+• Enforce password requirements for local admin accounts

-• Backup local admin account from device to your Active Directory or Azure AD
+• Backup local admin account from the device to your Active Directory or Azure AD

-• Schedule rotation of those account password to help keep them safe
+• Schedule rotation of those account passwords to help keep them safe

-• Enforce passwored requirements for local admin accounts
+• Enforce password requirements for local admin accounts

-The following permisisons are required to manage LAPS policy.
+The following permissions are required to manage LAPS policy.

-Create and access LAPS policy: By default Endpoint Security Manager built-in role includes necessary permissions to manage LAPS policy.
-For a custom role, your account must be assigned sufficient permisison from the Intune RBAC category for Security baseline.
+Create and access LAPS policy: The Endpoint Security Manager built-in role includes necessary permissions to manage LAPS policy by default.
+For a custom role, your account must be assigned sufficient permissions from the Intune RBAC category for the security baseline.

 • Manage Device: Read